Undergraduate Success Plan

 Identify opportunities to engage in research within your academic program including the Undergraduate Creative and Research Experience (UCARE) program.

-Enroll in CASC 098 to include your research on your transcript.
+Enroll in CASC 097 or 098 when you participate in leadership, service, or research to plan and document your experience on your transcript.

 Stay involved with student organizations and seek opportunities to hold a leadership position.

-Meet with a career coach to discuss your career interests, identify ways to gain experience, and fulfill the experiential learning requirement that will best prepare you to meet your goals.
+Meet with your career coach to discuss your career interests, identify ways to gain experience, and fulfill the experiential learning requirement that will best prepare you to meet your goals.

 Draft or update your resume and have it reviewed by a career coach.
 Continue to develop and customize it for each use and seek feedback from a variety of sources including faculty and employers.